Welcome to Mark's Workshop

 those that understand binary, and those that don't.

-Analyze the problem space and identify the requirements for a solution
+- Analyze the problem space and identify the requirements for a

-Verify and validate the solution satisfies the specified problem
+- Verify and validate the solution satisfies the specified

-engineering disciplines still apply (e.g., civil, electrical, mechanical,
+other engineering disciplines still apply (e.g., civil, electrical,

 Common methodologies include: